 After completing this course, the student is able to

-- Recognize their personal creativity and assets as part of their well-being and professional identity through creative processes and art
+- Recognise their personal creativity and assets as part of their well-being and professional identity through creative processes and art

-- Utilize their personal creativity and resources in social work, healthcare, and community work
+- Utilise their personal creativity and resources in social work, healthcare, and community work

 - Understand the goals and approaches of creative, artistic, and activity-based methods